 Illustration of a person holding swollen breasts

-Author: TLN
+By TLN

 What mastitis is, and how to treat it

 Put simply, mastitis is inflammation of breast tissue.
 When a breastfeeding parent has mastitis and less melanin (or lighter skin), they typically notice a red area on the affected area of their breast.
 Parents who have darker skin may not experience observable redness.
-Regardless of hue, lactating parents with mastitis will often notice a tender, firm area of the breast, and in the absence of visible redness should explain any concerning symptoms to their International Board Certified Lactation Consultant (IBCLC)
+Regardless of hue, lactating parents with symptoms of mastitis will often notice a tender, firm area of the breast, and in the absence of visible redness should explain any concerning symptoms to their International Board Certified Lactation Consultant (IBCLC).

 Mastitis symptoms may appear suddenly.
 In addition to firmness and breast pain, mastitis usually includes flu-like symptoms — like fever, chills, body aches, and extreme fatigue.
-If left untreated, mastitis may lead to infection, weaning, and serious health issues.
+If left untreated, mastitis may lead to infection and serious health issues.
 It’s crucial to reach out to an IBCLC for help right away if you suspect you have mastitis — or even symptoms of mastitis.
 Because the condition can escalate rapidly, getting help quickly is important.

 What causes mastitis?